 Improvements in medical care mean your parents can expect to be living well into their 80s and 90s.
 But longer life expectancy increases the possibility that many older individuals have serious health problems that prevent them from living on their own or completely caring for themselves.
 When parents live into their 80s, the odds are that they will suffer from a cognitive impairment or have illnesses requiring long-term care services.
-Assisting Hands of Boca Raton and Delray Beach suggest three ways to show your elderly parents how much you care.
+Assisting Hands – Serving Boca Delray suggest three ways to show your elderly parents how much you care.

 1. Options of care for your parents